Google CEO Sundar Pichai emerges ‘unscathed’ from the circus in Washington

 And after the hearing, with the high-stakes showdown behind him, one of the most powerful executives on the planet couldn’t help but smile.
 The two mock hearings in California and Washington he had sat for in preparation were a little less tough, Pichai said with a soft laugh later, following an interview at The Washington Post.

-In Silicon Valley, Pichai, 46, is as close as to rock-star royalty as one can get: an India-born engineer who rose through the ranks to helm one of the world’s most powerful tech giants.
+In Silicon Valley, Pichai, 46, is as close to rock-star royalty as one can get: an India-born engineer who rose through the ranks to helm one of the world’s most powerful tech empires.

 In a culture that worships innovation, he is revered as a special type of technical-minded billionaire, more likely to rhapsodize about the profundity of artificial intelligence than pore over the details of a balance sheet.